 In the second of our articles about podcasts for Mental Health Awareness Week, I wanted to offer a longer list of recommendations for podcasts about mental health.
 But as I began writing the article, I became a bit overwhelmed by how many there are!
-It’s fantastic to see that podcasts about mental health and wellbeing are becoming more mainstream.
+It’s fantastic to see that mental health and wellbeing podcasts are becoming more mainstream.

-For general mental health podcast conversations, I definitely encourage you to go and listen to amazing shows like Happy Place, Griefcast, Terrible, Thanks for Asking and of course Scroobius Pip’s mental health specials.
+For general mental health conversations, I definitely encourage you to go and listen to amazing shows like Happy Place, Griefcast, Terrible, Thanks for Asking and of course Scroobius Pip’s mental health specials.

 There are however far fewer podcasts focused on mental illness, which is slightly different to mental health.
 We all have mental health on a spectrum of ‘good’ to ‘bad’.
 But around 1 in 4 of us will also have a clinical mental illness at some point in our life.